 NEW YORK (Reuters) - The world's biggest coffee shop chain Starbucks Corp will boost the cost of its packaged coffee for the second time since March, but this time it will take place in its own U.S. stores and by a steep 17 percent.

 This move comes after arabica coffee futures traded on ICE soared to a 34-year high at $3.0890 per lb on May 3, more than double from a year ago when the rally began.

 "We continually look at a variety of things that affect the price.
 The green coffee costs, fuel, those kinds of things and competitive reasons.
-We make adjustments as needed," company spokesman Alan Hilowitz told Reuters.
+We make adjustments as needed," company spokesman Alan Hilowitz said.

 (Reporting by Marcy Nicholson; Editing by David Gregorio)